syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### historyManager.stackLimit `function`
+### historyManager.stackLimit `Number`
 {:#members:historymanager-stacklimit}

-A method that takes a history entry as argument and returns the number of actions to be stored on the history manager
+stackLimit property takes a history entry as argument and returns the number of actions to be stored on the history manager

 #### Default Value: